simonverret/simonverret.github.io/index.md

 I am currently AI Research Lead at <a href="https://1qbit.com">1QBit</a>, in their Sherbrooke office, working on physics-inspired machine learning algorithms.

-For 2019 and 2020, I was a <a href="https://ivado.ca/en/spotlight-on-our-academic-community/?programmes=postdoctoral-research-funding">IVADO postdoc</a> at <a href="https://mila.quebec/en/">Mila (Institut québecois d'intelligence articficielle, Montreal)</a> in partnership with <a href="https://www.usherbrooke.ca/iq/en/">IQ (Institut Quantique, Sherbrooke)</a>, where I worked under prof Yoshua Bengio and prof André-Marie Tremblay to apply deep learning methods to the research on quantum materials.
+From 2019 to 2020, I was a <a href="https://ivado.ca/en/spotlight-on-our-academic-community/?programmes=postdoctoral-research-funding">IVADO postdoc</a> at <a href="https://mila.quebec/en/">Mila (Institut québecois d'intelligence articficielle, Montreal)</a> in partnership with <a href="https://www.usherbrooke.ca/iq/en/">IQ (Institut Quantique, Sherbrooke)</a>, where I worked under prof Yoshua Bengio and prof André-Marie Tremblay to apply deep learning methods to the research on quantum materials.

 During my PhD, research blogs were very useful sources for math proofs, short scripts, and explanations on various physical concepts.
 I made this website to show some tricks of my own.
 Please contact me if you have any questions about the content.